Andreevsky/docs/zano/test3.md

 For more information on how to handle integrated addresses, please refer to RPCs make_integrated_address and split_integrated_address below.

 # List of Wallet RPCs

+## getbalance
+Retrieves current wallet balance: total and unlocked.
+### Inputs:
+None.
+### Outputs:
+balance — unsigned integer; total amount of funds the wallet has (unlocked and locked coins). unlocked_balance — unsigned integer; unlocked funds, i.e. coins that are stored deep enough in the blockchain to be considered relatively safe to spend.
+Only this amount of coins are immediately spendable. unlocked_balance is always less or equal to balance.
+### Examples